Letter notation: Choice of note names

 In the context of a piece of music, notes must be named for their diatonic functionality.
-For example, in the key of D major, it is not generally correct to specify G♭ as a melodic note, although its pitch may be the same as F (in many tuning systems other than twelve tone equal temperament, the pitch of G♭ is not the same as that of F♯).
+For example, in the key of D major, it is not generally correct to specify G♭ as a melodic note, although its pitch may be the same as F♯, as F♯ is diatonic to D major, while G♭ is not.
+(In many tuning systems other than twelve tone equal temperament, the pitch of G♭ is not the same as that of F♯).
 This is normally only an issue in describing the notes corresponding to the black keys of the piano; there is little temptation to write C as B♯ although both may be valid names of the same note.
 Each is correct in its context.

 Note names are also used for specifying the natural scale of a transposing instrument such as a clarinet, trumpet, or saxophone.
 The note names used are conventional, for example a clarinet is said to be in B♭, E♭, or A (the three most common registers), never in A♯, and D♯, and B𝄫 (double-flat), while an alto flute is in G.